tserversbfs/Muximux/README.md

 > If you prefer a NodeJS version with a built-in webserver, a rewrite of Muximux (though not up to date) is available at
 > https://github.com/onedr0p/manage-this-node

-NOTE FROM tserversbfs:

-The changes I have made to the git are for me and my site.
-I am NOT a php programmer.
-Obviously.
-Many changes I made are hardcoded into the actual php files as I am not able to add them into a configureation file.
-Synopsys of changes: (more or less)
-1: Index.php  - Replaced the rssfeed section on the left.
-          - Added the 'warning_object' section on the right.
-More later.
-2: muximux.php  - Added the ability to stack custom muximux menus
-            - Added the ability to have custom menus for each user.
-3: rssdog_iframe.html - Added custom rss feed replacing broken feed.
-4: warning_object...  - Added a right menubar to allow Admin and System messages
-          that fade after specific time.
-An expiry date is selected and these messages fade at that time.
-These messages are sorted by expiry date.
-DO NOT edit these files by hand.
-See the example bash file: mmWarningObject.sh file.

-I am willing to discuss these changes with interested persons.
-As I learn php I will remove the hard coding and add files to the configuration files.
-I would also like to fix some of the parts of this repository that are broken.
-Confidence is low.